Fort Mojave Indian Reservation

 Native Americans occupy less than 50 percent of the Mojave reservation.
-The Mohave people have leased much of their land to cotton, corn, and soybean farming companies, which employ a large population of resident European-Americans and Mexican Americans.
+The Mojave people have leased much of their land to cotton, maize, and soybean farming companies, which employ a large population of resident Anglo-Americans and Mexican Americans.

 The site of the former Fort Mohave and the eastern terminus of the Mojave Road are situated within the Fort Mojave Indian Reservation.

+Government

+The Fort Mojave Indian Tribe is governed by a democratically elected tribal council and is headquartered in Needles, California.
+Their administration in 2025 is: